MistUnky/minebase/api.md

 ```

 #### trapdoor_toggle
 Opens or closes the trapdoor.
 The action depends on its current state.
+Returns
+true on success, false otherwise.
 ```lua
 function doors.trapdoor_toggle(pos, node, clicker) pos             : Position